 Spearheaded by Dutch extreme athlete Wim Hof, the interest in the science and psychology of cold water swimming is growing.
 In an article published by Vice in March 2019, a regular cold water swimmer explains how cold conditions allow you to process and manage negative thoughts, with an awareness that thoughts and feelings are fleeting: that our brains can be trained to focus, for instance, on the beauty of the sky rather than the discomfort in the cold .
 The article references a number of dedicated cold water swimmers, all of whom use cold water immersion to manage mental health challenges – from depression to alcoholism to OCD.
 While much of the support for the mental health benefits of cold water swimming is anecdotal, science backing up the claims is growing.
 A study published in the British Medical Journal describes the case of a woman who had suffered from depression since the age of seventeen, who was able to happily replace antidepressant medication with regular cold water swims .
 This peer-reviewed article added legitimacy to the reported life changing power of cold water swimming, and research suggests that the practice of frequent cold water swims can have the following effects:

 This effect is perhaps the most obvious: when we frequently expose ourselves to conditions which put the body under stress, and reap the rewards once we have endured the discomfort, we internalise the understanding that stress can be overcome.
-This understanding can be applied throughout our days: when we’re stuck in traffic, when we’re running late for a deadline at work, when ******.
+This understanding can be applied throughout our days: when we’re stuck in traffic, when we’re running late for a deadline at work, when (fill in the blank).
 At a more scientific level, frequently prompting the fight or flight response to release cortisol and endorphins prevents this reactive response to be triggered through the encounters in our lives which may have previously sent us into an adrenaline-driven state .
 The wonderful thing about the body and brain, is that they do all of this learning themselves.
 Continuously allowing the release of adrenaline in an ultimately rewarding practice over which you have control (such as a voluntary cold water swim) facilitates a rewiring of the neural pathways, instantly activating the parasympathetic nervous system rather than triggering an adrenaline-driven sympathetic nervous response.

 The reasoning behind this is similar to the above: regularly exposing ourselves to stressful conditions which ultimately leave us feeling adrenaline-fuelled, alive and accomplished reminds us that our perception in the moment is not always accurate: that the lens through which we view our experience is important.
 While the science backing up this statement is less sound than that related to the nervous system, anecdotal evidence overwhelmingly asserts that frequent cold water swims help people to cope with anxiety by putting their everyday stresses into perspective.